ChristianChiarulli/nvcode-color-schemes.vim/README.md

 - onedark
 - nord (coming soon)

+## Credit

+The generate script comes from this repo: https://github.com/felipec/vim-felipec

 This Colorscheme requires treesitter and Neovim > 0.5 to work and look good

 ## Installing